shifakhan-11045/Insertion-in-Array/README.md

 # Insertion-in-Array
-By this code we can insert an element in array
+By this code we can insert an element in array at rum time